hashicorp/terraform/website/docs/configuration/variables.html.md

 The above mechanisms for setting variables can be used together in any combination.
 If the same variable is assigned multiple values, Terraform uses the _last_ value it finds, overriding any previous values.
+Note that the same variable cannot be assigned multiple values within a single source.

 Terraform loads variables in the following order, with later sources taking precedence over earlier ones: